 - To raise awareness within the community that everyone should do everything possible to prevent and report senior abuse and exploitation.

 - To provide communication and coordination among statewide groups in order to embrace and promote local coalitions.

 The Advisory Group, comprised of community, business and governmental leaders, is formed to:

-- Advise Attorney General Horne and members of TASA in matters concerning the senior citizens of Arizona, including assisting the Attorney General in both identifying statewide senior abuse issues and establishing goals for TASA to combat the identified issues; and
+- Advise Attorney General Brnovich and members of TASA in matters concerning the senior citizens of Arizona, including assisting the Attorney General in both identifying statewide senior abuse issues and establishing goals for TASA to combat the identified issues; and

 - Encourage the development of a united voice through the formation of partnerships and alliances in communities around the state to identify the needs and concerns of our senior citizens, and to enhance their safety.